 If you can’t locate these errors yourself, consider receiving professional proofreading.
 English language editing services are adept at identifying and correcting all basic writing issues.
 In the case that your manuscript is partially accepted, eliminating objective errors limits the need for more minor revisions later on.
 It also leaves a better overall impression on journal reviewers.

 Reading through a paper free of grammar- and syntax-error speed bumps is a pleasure for most journal editors!

-While MS Word and some grammar check programs will catch most common errors, (including abbreviation use, hyphenation, and spacing), they still miss others.
+While MS Word and some free AI essay editors will catch most common errors, (including abbreviation use, hyphenation, and spacing), they still miss others.
 Human proofreading services like Wordvice use expert academic editors who completely eliminate errors in the final document.

 Are your citations and references correctly formatted?